Doctor who kept fetuses is vilified in life and death

 A 2016 Indiana law requires that fetuses be treated as human remains and buried or cremated.
 It also prohibits the transfer of fetuses across state lines.
 But the law wasn’t in effect yet when Klopfer practiced.

-Some anti-abortion groups in recent weeks likened Klopfer to Kermit Gosnell, an abortion doctor who stored fetal remains in bags, milk jugs and orange juice cartoons at a Philadelphia clinic prosecutors called “a house of horrors.”
+Some anti-abortion groups in recent weeks likened Klopfer to Kermit Gosnell, an abortion doctor who stored fetal remains in bags, milk jugs and orange juice cartoons in a Philadelphia clinic prosecutors called “a house of horrors.”

 Klopfer seemed more meticulous in how he stored remains.
 And he was never accused of performing the illegal late-term abortions Gosnell sought to conceal.
 Gosnell was convicted of murder and sent to prison in 2013 for the deaths of three babies who had been born alive.
 Some had their spines cut with scissors.